The signs that an employee might be struggling with their mental health at work and how best to respond

 In this article, we'll take you through the most common signs that might suggest a colleague or employee is struggling with their mental health.
 We'll also offer some guidance on how best to approach them in a sensitive way, and how to create a positive workplace culture where people feel supported and comfortable opening up.

-How negative or toxic workplace practices can contribute to poor mental health among employees
+Negative or toxic workplace practices that can contribute to poor mental health

 When we think about lifestyle factors that can cause mental health issues, we often overlook the negative impact that an individual's working life can have.
 Instead, we often focus instead on relationships, trauma, alcohol or substance abuse, or other things that are more closely associated with our personal lives.